 Music is a key part of human life.
 It helps us to connect with those around us, and it has played a critical role in entertainment for hundreds of years.

-When you’re listening to the latest Taylor Swift album or singing your heart out to your favorite songs, what you may not know is that it’s having some seriously positive effects on your health.
+When you’re listening to the latest Taylor Swift album, belting out the lyrics to Deja Vu by Olivia Rodrigo, or headbanging to your favorite Iron Maiden song, what you may not know is that it’s having some seriously positive effects on your health.

 Maybe this is the time to start your Spotify Premium free trial, huh?